Segment Anything Model for Road Network Graph Extraction: Method

 The mask decoder has a minimalist design: it's simply 4 transposed convolution layers with $3\times3$ kernels and stride $2$, each doubling the spatial feature resolution and decreasing the channel number.
 Eventually, it produces two probability maps as an (\ImgH, \ImgW, 2) tensor, with the same size as the input image, representing the existence probability of intersection points and roads.
 This mask decoder contains about 170K trainable parameters.

 After acquiring the masks, the graph vertices are extracted from them.
-This process converts the dense mask images into a set of sparse vertices, with roughly the same interval \VertexIntv in between.
+This process converts the dense mask images into a set of sparse vertices, with roughly the same interval \VertexIntv in between. \VertexIntv is selected to be sparse while not hurting geometry accuracy.
 It's implemented with simple non-maximum suppression: we first drop the pixels under a probability threshold $t$, then traverse them by a descending order of their probability.
 Pixels within a \VertexIntv radius of the current one are removed.
 The $(x, y)$ locations of the remaining pixels form the graph vertices \VertexSet.
 See Algorithm \ref{alg:nms}.

 We predict masks for both intersections and roads for more accurate graph structures at intersections.
 If only the road mask existed, there would be no guarantee that the center point of an intersection would be kept, producing error patterns like Figure ~\ref{fig:ablation}.
 To mitigate this: 1) Vertices are extracted from both masks with the same NMS algorithm.
 2) The two sets of vertices are joined, with all intersection vertices assigned a higher score than any road vertices.
-3) The joined set is then NMS-ed again to produce the final result.
+3) The joined set is then NMS-processed again to produce the final result.
 This ensures intersection points are kept as much as possible.